There are some life skills I’ve picked up that have pretty much made the adult me.

 Any of this sound familiar?

-Here’s the disturbing thing: not only have I slowly realized a whole second layer of beliefs operating underneath – many of which are lies – I’ve realized those heart beliefs are driving the majority of what I do.
+Here’s the disturbing thing: not only have I slowly realized this second layer of beliefs operating underneath, I’ve realized those heart beliefs are driving the majority of what I do.
 Too often, it’s unspoken instincts that determine how I treat others, how I organize life, how I view God.
 Most of us could probably confess to a heart belief of God’s not really in control or God doesn’t really care, because honestly, that’s how we live.
 We live as if we’re on our own, as if nobody is going to come through for us.

 Which means that one of the greatest possible life skills is the ability to put words to those heart beliefs.
 Only then can we change them.